plentymarkets/terra-components/TC_RELEASE.md

 If this command fails (for example due to a unit test), errors should be corrected.

-## 2. Change the Terra-Components version
+## 2. Change the Terra Components version

 -   We use [Semver's Versioning](https://semver.org/).